Godeke/QuantumSolver/README.md

 - `fixed_gates` (list[object], optional): Gates that are enforced at specific steps.
 Each entry requires a 1-based `step`, a `gate` name, and a list of target qubits under `targets`.
 The solver honours these placements while searching the remaining layers.
+- `layer_gate_constraints` (list[object], optional): Restrict which gates may be used at particular steps.
+  Each entry provides a 1-based `step` and an `allowed_gates` list specifying the permitted symbols for that layer.
 - `tolerance` (float, optional): Distance threshold for considering the target reached.
 Defaults to `1e-6`.
 - `output_path` (str, optional): Persist solver results as JSON.
 Equivalent to the `--output` CLI flag.